Attention Heads of Large Language Models: A Survey: Overview of special attention heads

 \subsubsection{In-context Learning}

 In-context Learning is one of the most widely discussed areas.
-It primarily includes two types: Task Recognition (TR) and Task Learning (TL) \citep{ICLDisentagle_23_thesis}.
-Both involve learning from context to infer the problem's solution, but they differ in their reliance on semantic information.
-TR has labels with clear semantics, such as ``positive'' and ``negative'' in sentiment classification.
-In contrast, TL depends on learning the specific mapping function between example-label pairs, where the example and label do not have a semantic connection.
+Building on the work of \citet{ICLDisentagle_23_thesis}, it primarily includes two types: Task Recognition (TR) and Task Learning (TL).
+Both aim to infer the solution based on the context; however, they differ fundamentally in their reliance on pre-trained priors.
+TR leverages the prior knowledge of LLMs to interpret demonstrations.
+For instance, sentiment classification tasks often involve labels with clear semantic meanings, such as ``positive'' and ``negative'', which LLMs are likely to have internalized during pre-training.
+In contrast, TL requires the model to learn a novel mapping function between input-output pairs, where the examples and labels lack an inherent semantic connection.

-For \textbf{Task Recognition}: \textit{Summary Reader} \citep{Sentiment_23_arXiv_EleutherAI} can read the information summarized at the [SUM] position during the ICI stage and use this information to infer the corresponding sentiment label. \citet{FunctionVector_24_ICLR_NEU} proposed that the output of certain mid-layer attention heads can combine into a \textit{Function Vector}.
+For \textbf{Task Recognition}: \textit{Summary Reader} can read the information summarized at the [SUM] position during the ICI stage and use this information to infer the corresponding sentiment label.\citep{Sentiment_23_arXiv_EleutherAI} \citet{FunctionVector_24_ICLR_NEU} proposed that the output of certain mid-layer attention heads can combine into a \textit{Function Vector}.
 These heads abstract the core features and logical relationships of a task, based on the semantic information identified during ICI, and thereby trigger task execution.

-For \textbf{Task Learning}, the essence of solving these problems is enabling LLMs to inductively find patterns. \textit{Induction Heads} are among the most widely studied attention heads \citep{InductionHeads_22_TCT_Anthropic,Markov_24_arXiv_Harvard,FSL_24_ICML_UCL,InductionHead_24_arXiv_UoA}.
-They capture patterns such as ``… [A][B] … [A]'' where token [B] follows token [A], and predict that the next token should be [B].
-Specifically, Induction Head can get information about all tokens in the context and the previous token from Previous Head.
-It then matches this with information at the [END] position to perform further reasoning.
+For \textbf{Task Learning}, the essence of solving these problems is enabling LLMs to inductively find patterns. \textit{Induction Heads} are among the most widely studied attention heads.\citep{InductionHeads_22_TCT_Anthropic,Markov_24_arXiv_Harvard,FSL_24_ICML_UCL,InductionHead_24_arXiv_UoA} They capture patterns such as ``… [A][B] … [A]'' where token [B] follows token [A], and predict that the next token of this sequence should be [B].
+Specifically, the Induction Head in the residual stream of the second [A] can access information from that of all preceding tokens.
+This mainly includes information about ``what the previous token is'' for each token, which is provided by the Previous Head.
+The Induction Head then matches this information with the information in the current residual stream, i.e., it matches the second [A] with the [A] preceding [B], to perform further reasoning.